Practice Profile

 Michael has extensive experience in licensing matters.
 Michael has been instructed for multiple review and summary review hearings of premises licences, including high-profile reviews receiving local media coverage following allegations of stabbings and sexual assault.

 Michael has also been instructed in licensing appeals for both appellants and licensing authorities.
-Michael is also instructed to appear in the High Court in relation to an appeal by way of case stated.
+Michael has also appeared as sole counsel in the High Court in relation to an appeal by way of case stated and was instructed as junior counsel in the Court of Appeal in Uber Britannia Limited v Sefton Borough Council [2024] EWCA Civ 802.
+Michael is also instructed as junior counsel for the Supreme Court hearing.

 Michael has also appeared on behalf of individual objectors at licensing hearings and has successfully appeared on behalf of applicants for new premises licences, including an application for a new premises licence in a Cumulative Impact Zone.